-Summer is here.
-There's no doubt COVID-19 has disrupted vacation plans for many.
-As Virginia slowly reopens and we find safe ways to resume normal activities, everyone could probably use a break away from home!
-You may be thinking about a local trip right here in the commonwealth.
+The travel season is here.
+As Virginia slowly reopens and we find safe ways to resume normal activities, you may be ready for a vacation!
+The commonwealth has incredible options.
 Whether you travel to Virginia’s gorgeous beaches, camp along the Blue Ridge, or visit family you've so dearly missed this past year, the last thing you want is to worry about something happening to your home while you’re away.

 You know the basics: stop your mail, put lights on a timer, and make sure your yard is trim.
 But there are a few things you may not have thought of.
 We’ve seen enough home insurance claims from unexpected catastrophes to know exactly what makes your home the most vulnerable, especially when you're not there to intervene.
 You can protect your home while you’re on vacation by following these four simple tasks: